RusMarcel/Examen_final_IT_Factory_ST3/testare_manuala_jira_toolshop.md

 **Tools used**: Jira, Zephyr Squad.

 ## Functional specifications:

-The below stories were created in Jira and describe the functional specifications of the "Categories" module, for which the final project is performed upon.
+The stories attached [here](https://github.com/RusMarcel/Examen_final_IT_Factory_ST3/blob/main/Jira_stories.doc) were created in Jira and describe the functional specifications of the "Categories" module, for which the final project is performed upon.

 You can find a example of one of the stories that were created in the picture below: